soundpress/RulesOfNYC/docs/c27/index.rst

 Comptroller.
 “Comptroller” means the City of New York comptroller or the comptroller’s designee.

 Covered Employer.
-“Covered Employer” means any person or entity subject to liability for Wages and Supplements under real property tax law Section 421-a (16)(c) or New York city administrative code Section 6-109.
+“Covered Employer” means any person or entity subject to liability for Wages and Supplements under real property tax law § 421-a(16)(c) or New York City Administrative Code § 6-109.

 Covered Work.
-“Covered Work” means any work that is subject to the requirements of real property tax law Section 421-a (16)(c) or New York city administrative code Section 6-109.
+“Covered Work” means any work that is subject to the requirements of real property tax law § 421-a(16)(c) or New York City Administrative Code § 6-109.

 Covered Worker.
 “Covered Worker” means any person who performs Covered Work.